 For optimal light output, we need to find the best bulb to get the job done.
 Fortunately today you have lots of great choices and bulb innovations are rampant.
 Over the next ten years, light bulbs will make a complete change.
-Today we have four main types of light bulbs, incandescent, halogen, fluorescent and L.E.D. (light emitting diode).
-There are 4 commonly used bulb types:
+Today we have four main types of light bulbs, incandescent, halogen, fluorescent and LED (light emitting diode).

 The most common bulb used in lamps today because they are inexpensive, dimmable and widely available.
 Common incandescent bulbs vary from 15 to 150 watts and produce a warm, soft yellow-white light, emitted in all directions.
 They are generally available in clear, frosted, or colored.
 Incandescent bulbs are great for standard ambient lighting and higher wattages are good for task lighting.
 (Never exceed the maximum wattage recommended for your lamp!)

-TThe problem with incandescent light bulbs is that they are not very efficient.
+The problem with incandescent light bulbs is that they are not very efficient.
 If you ever touched a 100 watt bulb, you know it is HOT!.
 90% of that 100 watts is wasted in unneeded heat!
 All the uproar you have heard about "banning light bulbs" is related to inefficient incandescent bulbs.
 The Energy Independence and Security Act of 2007 is designed to help America convert to more efficient sources.
-Problem is the technology of CFL and LED bulbs have issues of dimmability, light quality, and cost that have kept America from adopting them.
-But improvements are being made, especially to LED bulbs.
+However, regular CFL bulbs are not always compatible with dimmers, and may have other light quality issues.

 Many of today's lamps use halogen bulbs, which produce a bright, crisp, white light.
 They most closely replicate the color spectrum of the sun.
 Halogen bulbs have a longer life and provide more light (lumens) per watt than regular incandescent bulbs.
 Their small size and intensity make halogens great for task lighting.
 Like incandescents, Halogen bulbs waste most of their energy in heat.
 Since halogen bulbs burn hotter than other types, they require more caution.
 All halogen lamps sold today in the USA have approved safety shields to reduce fire risk.
 When changing a halogen bulb, be sure to wait until the bulb cools to touch it.
 Always use a clean rag to handle a halogen bulb, as oils from your hand will cause the bulb to burn hotter and can greatly reduce the life of your bulb.